cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 masternode B does.

-Furthermore, there is also a reward sharing ratio among token holders and masternodes who have been elected supported by the token holders.
+Furthermore, there is also a reward sharing ratio among token holders and masternodes who have been elected/supported by the token holders.
 Specifically, each epoch consists of 360 blocks, which will reward a total of 360 TAO in the first two years.
 This amount of 360 TAO will be divided among all of the Masternodes proportionally to the number of signatures they sign during the epoch.